-This policy sets out Online Insurance Pty Ltd’s (OIS) commitment to assist Customers that may be affected by Family Violence with sensitivity, dignity, respect and compassion.
+This policy sets out Chase Underwriting Pty Ltd’s commitment to assist Customers that may be affected by Family Violence with sensitivity, dignity, respect and compassion.
 We will take into account such Customers’ security and financial hardship circumstances where applicable.

 - treat you with respect and dignity, and exercise discretion and sensitivity;